For a local drug policy based on the principle of harm reduction

 Efus advocates drug policies that are practical and geared towards reducing the risks caused by drug consumption on the health, social well-being and security of individuals, local communities and society.
 Such strategies should be designed based on the specific needs of each city and region and be easily adjustable to the rapidly evolving policies on and phenomenology of drugs.

-In a resolution published in 2018, Efus supports supervised consumption rooms, which have shown ‘promising results in several European countries’.
+– Resolution expressing Efus’ support for supervised consumption rooms, which have shown ‘promising results in several European countries’ (November 2018).

 Amiens, France, November 2018 – Efus’ Executive Committee adopted a resolution on local drug policy, a topic on which it has been working for many years and has…